Best FPS Mouse for 2020

-We finally have our first our first wired mouse, the Glorious Model O. This mouse seriously shook the gaming peripheral scene upon it’s arrival.
-Glorious listened to the Esports community, and gave everybody what they were asking for.
+Here we have our first wired mouse on this list, the Glorious Model O. This mouse literally rattled the entire gaming peripheral scene upon it’s arrival.
+No one expected Glorious to become as big as they did, yet they managed to do it.
+Glorious listened to the Esports community, and gave everyone what they were asking for: a light-weight, affordable, and nice performing mouse.
 Thus, Glorious has become a household name among gamers.

-- Approximate size (Model O): 128 mm / 5.03 in (L) 66 mm / 2.59 in (W) 37.5 mm / 1.47 in (H)
+- Length (Model O): 128 mm / 5.03 in

-- Approximate size (Model O-): 120 mm / 4.72 in (L) 63 mm / 2.48 in (W) 36 mm / 1.41 in (H)
+- Length (Model O-): 120 mm / 4.72 in

 4. Razer Deathadder V2

-If you have larger hands, then this mouse will be a great choice for you, especially if you play palm grip.
+If you have larger hands, then this mouse will be a great choice for you, especially if you palm grip.

 5. Finalmouse Ultralight 2

 Finalmouse is the most popular “hype beast” type brand within the gaming peripheral scene, and because of that fact, they receive a lot of criticism.
 Yet despite the mistakes and ridiculous things that the Finalmouse brand has done, there’s still no denying that they make good products.